Ivypillar/Biotic-Interactions/README.md

 R script seemed fairly slow at the large scales required so there is a faster Python approach.

-You can run with GNIF taxon file, input file and the name (header) of the column you want the GBIF matching to run on.
+You can run with GBIF taxon file, input file and the name (header) of the column you want the GBIF matching to run on.
 Like so:

 python GBIF_flexiMatch_prefixer.py ../External_Data/GBIF/Taxon.tsv ./AVONET1_BirdLife.csv.gz Species1 > GBIF_avonet.csv